mapbox/mapbox-gl-js/API.md

 // get all features at a point within a certain radius map.featuresAt([100, 100], {
     radius: 30,          // radius in pixels to search in
-    bucket: 'bucketname' // optional - if set, only features from that bucket will be matched }, callback);
+    layer: 'layer' // optional - if set, only features from that layer will be matched }, callback);
 ```